 What is arthritis?

 Some type of arthritis affects over 40 million people in the United States.
 More than half of those people have degenerative joint disease.
 Almost 60 percent of those affected by arthritis are women.
 While arthritis mainly occurs in adults, children can be at risk of certain types of arthritis such as those caused from injury and autoimmune diseases.
 Although any joint in the body can be affected, particular forms of arthritis have a tendency to occur in certain parts of the body.
 For example, rheumatoid arthritis commonly affects the wrists and knuckles, feet, neck, and larger joints in the limbs while degenerative joint disease may affect the thumb bases, finger joints, knees, hips, shoulders, and lower spine.
+Other forms of arthritis target mostly the joints in the spine.

 Symptoms of arthritis include:

-- Joint pain, stiffness or swelling
+- Joint pain, stiffness or swelling—which can occur in the mornings or after activities

 - Limited range of motion in the joint or spine